spajus/hubot-control/README.md

 4. Click on Hubot name in the sidebar to control it
 5. Develop scripts with built-in editor

-## Disclaimer

-This project is in early beta stage, install and use at your own risk.

 ## Features

 ### Check server compatibility